danterolle/PyDecentralize/README.md

 3. You can type any text messages to publish to the network
 4. Type 'exit' to close the application

+## Troubleshooting

+You may get the error that the `websocket` module has not been imported even though it is installed.
+Use `sudo` to run the script.

 ## Resources

 - [Nostr Protocol](https://github.com/nostr-protocol/nostr)